 Should a hair salon be an LLC?

 For smaller businesses, it is simpler to form a sole proprietorship.
 When your hair salon has grown and can begin expanding into multiple locations, then you can fill in the required paperwork to change the sole proprietorship into an LLC.

-Sole proprietorship is the simplest form of business entity There is no legal distinction between the owner and the business.
+Sole proprietorship is the simplest form of business entity.
+There is no legal distinction between the owner and the business.
 You'll likely need to use a schedule C form to report profits and losses.

 Do you need a business degree to open a hair salon?

 No, you do not need a business degree, but business know-how wouldn't hurt.
 You do need a cosmetology license from an accredited school.

 How do I start a mobile hair salon?